Education & Resources

 In the early stage, subtle changes in one’s abilities are noticeable to people living with dementia and/or to the people close to them.
 Everyone in the circle is re-arranging roles and responsibilities, consciously or not.

-• what it is like for the person living with dementia
+• Offer insight into what it is like for the person living with dementia

-• tips about important conversations to have now that will help in the future
+• Give tips about important conversations to have now that will help in the future

-Open the PDFs below.
-One will give you a visual of the overview of dementia.
-The second will give you a visual of early-stage.
+Open the roadmaps below.
+One will give you a visual overview of dementia, and the second will provide you with a visual of Early Stage dementia.

 Dementia Progression Overview